 “O Allah, to You I prostrate, in You I believe, and to You I submit.
 My face prostrates to the One who created it, fashioned its form, and split its hearing and sight.
 Glory to Allah, the Best of Creators.”

-3. Prayer of the Final Sujud (Prostration)
+3. Du’a in the Final Sujud

 …. قوله : (وَ) أَنْ ( يُجَافِيَ الرَّجُلُ بَطْنَهُ وَمِرْفَقَيْهِ عَنْ فَخِذَيْهِ وَجَنْبَيْهِ وَتَضُمُّ الْمَرْأَةُ ، وَالْخُنْثَى ) بَعْضَهُمَا إلَى بَعْضٍ

-Common Mistakes: Prostrating on Moving Objects
+Common Mistake: Prostrating on Moving Garments

 ( وَلَا يَجُوزُ السُّجُودُ عَلَى مُتَحَرِّكٍ مِنْ مَلْبُوسِهِ )